Khairul-Anam-Mubin/Employee-Attendance-System-Rest-Api/README.md

 ### Frondend with Angular
 1. /employee page will show all the employee records
 2. There is Add Member button which will pop up modal to create new employee
-3. /attendance will show the current month report
+3. /attendance will show the current monthly report and there are filter options for monthly time tracking reports based on month and year.
 4. Add Attendance button will pop up modal and create attendances.

-N.B: For monthly report the backend api responses works good but for the sake of time couldn't implement in UI.
-The addition will be updated soon.
-Github Repo: https://github.com/Khairul-Anam-Mubin/EmployeeAttendanceSystem